 Game drives are the primary activity on this wildlife safari although a boat trip deep into the Okavango Delta is also included during your time in the Moremi Game Reserve.
 Wherever possible a private campsite is booked within the Khwai community reserve on Days 5 to 7 of the itinerary.
 Walking safaris and night drives are not allowed in Botswana's national parks including Moremi.
 However, if you are camping in, or near the Khwai community reserve these activities may become an added bonus to your safari experience.

 The vehicles used on these safaris are custom-made open 4WD's created for optimal wildlife viewing.
 Each is spacious and comfortable with three rows of three individual bucket seats.
-For 2016 the tours take a maximum of 9 passengers.
-For 2017 each tour will take a maximum of 7 passengers.
+Each tour will take a maximum of 7 passengers.

 Each vehicle is fitted with seat belts.
 A canvas canopy offers shade from the sun's glare while the windscreen often folds down for uninterrupted views.
 The vehicles are equipped with a 40-litre fridge to keep drinks refreshingly cool throughout the day, and HF radios for 24-hour communication with the Maun base.